Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-details.md

   ]
 ```
 #### Microservices Details
- - Entando recommends that REST APIs be added to microservices.
+ - Villanova recommends that REST APIs be added to microservices.

  - To utilize **environment variables**, inline or based on Kubernetes Secrets, see the [Plugin Environment Variables](../../tutorials/devops/plugin-environment-variables.md) tutorial.

- - Entando uses the `healthCheckPath` to monitor the health of the microservice.
-A plugin or microservice in an Entando Bundle can use any technology, as long as it provides a health check service configured via the `healthCheckPath`.
+ - Villanova uses the `healthCheckPath` to monitor the health of the microservice.
+A plugin or microservice in an Villanova Bundle can use any technology, as long as it provides a health check service configured via the `healthCheckPath`.
 This path must be specified in the descriptor file and return an HTTP 200 or success status.
-This can be implemented by a Java service included with the Entando Blueprint in the Spring Boot application.
+This can be implemented by a Java service included with the Villanova Blueprint in the Spring Boot application.
 You can also [use a Node.js service as shown here](https://github.com/entando-samples/ent-project-template-node-ms/blob/main/src/main/node/controller/health-controller.js).

 ### Micro Frontends Specifications
 |Name|Type|Required|Possible Values|Description|